Jieyab89/OSINT-Cheat-sheet/README.md

 - [Get Contact Unlisting](https://getcontact.com/en/manage) Request for remove your data from this site
 - [Interpol int](https://www.interpol.int/en/How-we-work/Notices/Yellow-Notices/View-Yellow-Notices) View and search public Yellow Notices for missing persons
 - [accountkiller](https://www.accountkiller.com/en/all-sites) A guide for deleting your account on the site or social media platform
+- [joindeleteme](https://joindeleteme.com/) A company focus in data privacy and delete your data in data broker

 *NB : Please read carefully and check the ToS or privacy statment.
 Its taking to long, you need to patiently.
 For this point, your data is not guaranteed to be lost 100% on the internet, but this is to minimize the spread of your data and data breaches